-    But that doesn't mean you have to sit on TrustedHousesitters.com with your mouse on refresh.
+But that doesn't mean you have to sit on TrustedHousesitters.com clicking refresh.

-There is an email alert feature that will shoot you new opportunities right to your inbox.
+There is an email alert feature that will shoot you new opportunities right in your inbox.

 Time is crucial.
 If a luxury home or opportunity in a major city becomes available, it could be just hours before it's gone.